main banner

 2 Fliers Save Comrade In Crash Landing Here

 Two men risked their lives to save a third, when an aircraft of the R.A F. Transport Command was forced to land between Cartierville and St. Laurent yesterday morning.
 It is not known how the aircraft caught fire, but a witness, E. Grou, a farmer of St. Laurent said he saw the fire when the plane was over his farm and expected It to explode when it hit the ground.
-He saw the pilot and navigator crawl out safely and then return to drag out the radio operator who was unable to extricate hlmelf. all non-commissioned officers of the R.A.F.T.C., had taken off from Dorval airport only a few minutes previously on a routine flight.
+He saw the pilot and navigator crawl out safely and then return to drag out the radio operator who was unable to extricate himself. all non-commissioned officers of the R.A.F.T.C., had taken off from Dorval airport only a few minutes previously on a routine flight.
 R.A.F.T.C. officials said the men suffered superficial burns, but were otherwise unhurt.
 The aircraft, a Mitchell twin-engine bomber was completely destroyed.
 Rescue operations were hindered for some time owing to the thick snow, but with the aid of J. Lecavalier.
 S. Sgt Walter E. Plaine was able to render first aid.

-The passenger being carried on T3235 was F/O John Basil Holgate, 33426, another pilot from 252 Squadron.
-He was born in 1919 to Gladys and Basil Holgate in Croyden.
+HolgateThe passenger being carried on T3235 was F/O John Basil Holgate, 33426, another pilot from 252 Squadron.
+He was born in 1919 to Gladys and Basil Holgate in Southend on Sea.

 He passed away on 13th January 1983 in Buckinghamshire with a short death notice published in The Times newspaper.

-Compiled by Dennis Burke, 2024, Dublin and Sligo. .
+Compiled by Dennis Burke, 2024, Dublin and Sligo.
+With the very kind assistance of the Verity family and pending input from Holgate family.